patchamama/The-last-book-page/README.md

 ### Add Comment

-- Users can easily add new comment by accessing the 'Add comment' tab located in the side navigation bar, providing a simple and streamlined way to create content.
+- Users can easily add new comments by accessing the 'Add comment' tab located in the side navigation bar, providing a simple and streamlined way to create content.

 ![Add comment tab](frontend/src/docs/images/add-comment-tab.png)